 “House of Care” is a sequence of several interrelated, synergistic strategies, at the core of which is a patient-led care programme design; patients design their own care plan in consultation with practice nurses; patients report having more agency.
 Some patients report an improvement in biomedical markers, as well as overall wellbeing; Staff morale appears to have increased.

 Description of practice

-In Scotland, as with similar countries, the proportion of the population affected by multi-morbid chronic health conditions continues to increase.
-However, the current primary care model focusses on the management of a single disease condition: this silo-based approach meant that care for patients with multiple co-morbidities and complex biopsychosocial needs was fragmented.
-Patients felt ill-equipped to handle their own needs, because of a combination of factors, including poor health literacy, and a perceived lack of support from medical professionals.
+In Scotland, as with similar countries, the proportion of the population affected by multi-morbidies and chronic health conditions continues to increase.
+However, the current primary care model focuses on the management of a single disease condition.
+A silo-based approach meant that care for patients with multiple co-morbidities and complex biopsychosocial needs was fragmented.
+Patients felt ill-equipped to handle their own needs because of a combination of factors, including poor health literacy, and a perceived lack of support from medical professionals.
 At the same time, this system reduced morale amongst staff and contributed to burn-out.
 This resulted in dissatisfaction for patients and staff alike.